Mehmet Hetemaj: Personal life

-Of Kosovar Albanian descent, Hetemaj was born in Skenderaj, Socialist Federal Republic of Yugoslavia, and moved to Finland in 1992.
+Of Kosovar Albanian descent, Hetemaj was born in Skenderaj, Socialist Federal Republic of Yugoslavia, and moved to Finland with his family as refugees in 1992.
 His family first arrived at Oulu but they moved to Helsinki, looking for a milder climate, due to his father, Miftar, having asthma.
 He has an older brother, the footballer Përparim, and two sisters, Fatlume and Fatbardhe.

+Later career

+After his playing career, Hetemaj has worked as a studio commentator in Veikkausliiga matches in Ruutu+ broadcasts since 2023, in European final tournament matches for Yle, and in UEFA Champions League matches for MTV since 2024.